guzba/supersnappy/README.md

+## Supersnappy

 Supersnappy is a pure Nim implementation of [Google's Snappy](https://github.com/google/snappy) compression algorithm.
 The goal of this library is to be small, straightforward, dependency-free and highly performant.

+Supersnappy works well using Nim's relatively new --gc:arc and --gc:orc as well as the standard garbage collector.
+This library also works using both `nim c` and `nim cpp`, in addition to `--cc:vcc`.

+### Performance

-Tests and benchmarks can be run comparing different Snappy implementations.
+Benchmarks can be run comparing different Snappy implementations.
 My benchmarking shows this library performs significantly better in all cases than alterantives.
 Verify the performance yourself by running [tests/benchmark.nim](https://github.com/guzba/supersnappy/blob/master/tests/benchmark.nim).

 `nim c --gc:arc -d:release -r .\tests\benchmark.nim `